kazet/cnc/README.md

 # An experimental milling machine driver with a web interface
-This is a milling machine driver that can be managed via web browser.
+This is a milling machine driver that can be managed from a web browser.

 Disclaimer: I wrote this app to learn how CNC machines, G-code etc. work - it may not be stable yet.
 If you want to get actual stuff done,